Roar: Biological function

-In some species, roars evolved due to sexual selection, and only one sex roars; for example, in gorillas only the adult male (silverback) has a larynx large enough and vocal cords lengthened enough to produce a full roar.
+In some species, roars evolved due to sexual selection, and only one sex roars.
+For example, in gorillas only the adult male (silverback) has a larynx large enough and vocal cords lengthened enough to produce a full roar.
 Nonetheless, in other species both sexes can produce these vocalizations.
 In lions, where both sexes roar, the vocalization plays a role in social spacing and territorial defense.
 The roars ward off other lions from mistakenly entering another lion's territory.
-The roar of a lion is audible for a long distance: up to five miles in human hearing and probably further for lions.
+The roar of a lion is audible for up to five miles in human hearing and probably further for lions.

 In popular culture

 The lion's roar is familiar to many through Leo the Lion, the iconic logo seen during the opening sequence of MGM films.
-Leo's current roar, recreated by Mark Mangini in 1982 and redone in 1994 and 1995, consists of tiger growls and lion growls instead of actual roars.
+Leo's current roar, recreated by Mark Mangini in 1982 and redone in 1994 and 1995, consists of tiger growls instead of actual lion roars.
 As Mangini later stated, "lions don't make that kind of ferocious noises [sic], and the logo needed to be ferocious and majestic".